Quantum Career for STEM Under Graduates (Non-IT)

 - Quantum ML Enthusiast (if you explore AI/ML crossover)

-Bonus Tips for YOU:
+Bonus Tips for You:

 - Do a minor/online specialization in quantum or AI if possible